Originally published January 8th, 2019.

 Motherhood is exhausting.
 It is a never-ending cycle of caring for other humans.
 Humans who go from helpless animals to smartass animals to adult animals that need to borrow $20 you know damn well you’ll never see again.
 Motherhood is even more exhausting when you’re doing it solo, even if you have what you thought would be a partner in the parenthood struggle.

-For 13 years I cleaned butts, scrubbed vomit out of couches, answered the rapid-fire questions of growing inquisitive minds while trying not to completly loss my cool because “mom, why” must be some form of psychological torture; all with little to no assistance from The Ex.
+For 13 years I cleaned butts, scrubbed vomit out of couches, answered the rapid-fire questions of growing inquisitive minds while trying not to completely lose my cool because “mom, why” must be some form of psychological torture; all with little to no assistance from The Ex.
 There were moments of helpfulness that usually came on the heels of hours of nagging, threats of divorce, or us having an audience he wanted to impress.

 Even though there was more joy in my mothering when I finally decided to officially do it all on my own, instead of spending another decade begging for help, I still found I had moments of wanting to resign from motherhood.
 Moments where I wanted to hear “why not one more slice of cheesecake and a double shot of that tequila” instead of “mom, why can’t I poop out of my mouth”.
 Moments where I was sick of cleaning something or explaining something for the 20th time that day.